Employer's Responsibility in Redundancy

 The employer must inform the Insolvency Service Redundancy Payments Service (RPS) by letter or using Form HR1.
 Consultation and notification must take place 30 days before dismissal if the employer is going to make between 20 - 99 employees redundant.
 Or 90 days if over 100 are to be dismissed.
 One of the reasons for this is so that accurate employment statistics and records can be compiled.

-From April 2013 the consultation & notification period for 100 or more employees being made redundant will be reduced from 90 days to 45 days.
+The consultation & notification period for 100 or more employees being made redundant is now 45 days.

 2. If the amount of work has decreased so that only some of the employees within a group are selected, the employer must show how they picked those unlucky ones.